Zunaeed-Imran/Basic_Problem_solve/README.md

 14. Sum of digits of a number.

-- not done
-- we use input by prompt than make array by split
+- we use input by prompt than input value.length
+- than we use parseint and array []
 - For example, let the input number be 719.
 The sum of digits of 719 = 7 + 1 + 9
   = 17
-- var.split("") (ডবল কোটেশন এর মধ্যে আমরা যা দেব সেইভাবে split করবে)
-- যদি স্পেস দিই তাহলে স্পেস বরাবর split করবে

 15. Sum of N natural numbers